j1fig/importo/README.md

 You can sort by `cumulative` time (time the import and all its child imports took), `self` (time spent on just this particular import, child imports excluded) and module `name`.
-You can also choose the depth of import to go into, much like `du` and other tools do.
+You can also choose the depth of import to go into, much like `du` and other tools do as well as pipe into other unix commands.

 For example
 ```
-$ importo datetime -d 1 -m encodings
+$ importo datetime -d 1 -m encodings | head
 cum	    self    import
 2312    1068    encodings
 649     649     encodings.aliases